link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 Another strategy for connecting network namespaces to external networks (and to each other via the host) is **Port Mapping**.
 This is similar in concept to [Network Address Translation (NAT)](https://en.wikipedia.org/wiki/Network_address_translation).

-A service running inside a container (and thus its network namespace) can be mapped to a specific port on the host machine.
-External traffic directed to that host port will then be forwarded to the appropriate container.
+The host can be configured to forward network messages to specific namespaces based on their destination port number.

 ```d2
 OS {